Chinese Guest Teacher and Trainee Program

 - Schools enhance their Chinese language programs by providing on-site training to a Chinese teacher-in-training who participates in classroom, after-school, and extracurricular Chinese offerings, and conducts cultural activities to foster interest among students and the larger community.

 - Students gain a valuable opportunity to interact and practice their language skills with a native Chinese speaker.

 - The trainee can offer cultural knowledge and resources in Chinese classes and other subjects.

 - Host institutions can strengthen a pipeline of students to enroll in AP® Chinese classes in the future.

 For more information on hosting a teacher-in-training, see our Trainee FAQs.

-This is your chance to bring innovative international programs into your school and community, and build up your Chinese program offerings efficiently and affordably.
+Take this chance to bring innovative international programs into your school and community, and build up your Chinese program offerings efficiently and affordably.

 Looking for more information?

-- See Frequently Asked Questions for hosting a Teacher.
+- See Frequently Asked Questions for hosting a teacher.

-- See Frequently Asked Questions for hosting a Trainee.
+- See Frequently Asked Questions for hosting a trainee.